bafulton/OfficeAddIns/To Do.md

  - fix Replace Functions error--unsure what's going on
  - in fact, check all existing functions to ensure they still work
- - add link function should allow you to double-click an already selected cell to indicate it should be the link target
- - when headers are rolled forward, can they detect it's a new year and remind users to update risk levels?
  - fix Word template

  - remove hyperlinks removes all cell formatting (color/data type/borders/etc.)